 For the purposes of this program, APP is a general title used to describe non-physician providers who have completed the advanced education and training that qualifies them to (1) manage medical problems and (2) prescribe and manage treatments within the scope of their training.
 By conventional standards, Advanced Practice Nurses and Physician Assistants tend to be the most recognized types of APPs by many health care organizations in the United States.
 For this unique leadership training program, other types of APPs (e.g., LCSW, MFT, OT, PharmD, PT) also may be considered for the role of team project lead if their role and contribution to the project aligns with the responsibilities of the team lead.

-Team Leads: An APP who can attend all required program activities and assume responsibility for ensuring that their project team members meet all program requirements.
+Individuals and Team Leads: An APP who can attend all required program activities and assume responsibility for ensuring that their project team members meet all program requirements.

 For more information, refer to Who Should Apply.

 Health Improvement Projects

 Developing and executing a quality or population health improvement project during the course of the program year is an opportunity for healthcare fellows to:

 - Employ leadership and management skills and concepts learned throughout the program